NathanaelA/fluentreports/README.md

 ## Tutorial

-Data Driven reporting is done in basically a couple steps:
+Data Driven reporting is created, in basically a couple steps:
 1. Get your initial data.
     So in the above example we are setting the data to grocery items; this data can come from databases, data stores, files, web services, anywhere ever you store your data.
 2. Then you are defining the report/page overall structure.
 So do you want headers or footers on all pages; are you grouping, totalling, or just printing raw data.